deweis/fcc-challenges/03 Front End Libraries/06 React and Redux/React and Redux.md

   Note: Behind the scenes, React Redux uses the `store.subscribe()` method to implement `mapStateToProps()`.

   The `mapDispatchToProps()` function is used to provide specific action creators to your React components so they can dispatch actions against the Redux store.
 It's similar in structure to the `mapStateToProps()` function.
 It returns an object that maps dispatch actions to property names, which become component `props`.
 However, instead of returning a piece of `state`, each property returns a function that calls `dispatch` with an action creator and any relevant action data.
 You have access to this `dispatch` because it's passed in to `mapDispatchToProps()` as a parameter when you define the function, just like you passed `state` to `mapStateToProps()`.
 Behind the scenes, React Redux is using Redux's `store.dispatch()` to conduct these dispatches with `mapDispatchToProps()`.
 This is similar to how it uses `store.subscribe()` for components that are mapped to `state`.

+- **Connect Redux to React:** Now that you've written both the `mapStateToProps()` and the `mapDispatchToProps()` functions, you can use them to map `state` and `dispatch` to the `props` of one of your React components.
+The `connect` method from React Redux can handle this task.
+This method takes two optional arguments, `mapStateToProps` and `mapDispatchToProps()`.
+They are optional because you may have a component that only needs access to `state` but doesn't need to dispatch any actions, or vice versa.

+To use this method, pass in the functions as arguments, and immediately call the result with your component.
+This syntax is a little unusual and looks like:

+`connect(mapStateToProps, mapDispatchToProps)(MyComponent)`

+Note: If you want to omit one of the arguments to the `connect` method, you pass `null` in its place.